katrintirok/python-environmental-lesson/_episodes/03-index-slice-subset.md

     - "Query /select a subset of data using a set of criteria using the following operators: =, !=, >, <, >=, <=."
     - Locate subsets of data using masks.
     - Describe BOOLEAN objects in Python and manipulate data using BOOLEANs.
+keypoints:
+- use column labels in [] to access individual columns
+- indexing starts at 0, when choosing a range, the stop bound is one step BEYOND the row you want to select
+- using the `=` operator, like in `y = x`, does not create a copy of `x`, instead `y` refers to the same object as `x`, the `.copy()`  method creates a true copy
+- use label based `loc` and index based `iloc` for subsetting rows and columns in dataframes
+- we can also using criteria with `==`, `>`, `<`, `!=` etc. in subsetting
+- missing values in form of NaN can be dropped with .dropna()
+- .to_csv saves a dataframe as a csv file
 ---

 In lesson 01, we read a CSV into a Python pandas DataFrame.
 We learned:

 - how to save the DataFrame to a named object,
-- how to perform basic math on the data,
+- how to perform basic math on the data, and
-- how to calculate summary statistics, and
+- how to calculate summary statistics
-- how to create plots of the data.

 In this lesson, we will explore **ways to access different parts of the data**
 using: